Huegoxaga/notes/networking/README.md

 - The Open Systems Interconnection (OSI) model.
 - Developed by International Organization for Standardization(ISO), because devices from IBM is not compatible with Digital Equipment Corp.(DEC) products
-- Each layer work independently, they are:
-  1. Physical - present data as bit, all hardwares likes cables and wires are in the physical layer.
-     - This is where the actual data transmission happens
-     - Defines the physical and electrical specifications (as appropriate) for the transmission media
-       - Media type, connector type, signaling type
-       - Includes pin layouts, voltages, cable specifications, etc.
-     - Functions and services of the physical layer:
-       - Establishes/terminates a connection to the medium
-       - Participates in resolving contention/flow control
-       - Modulates the digital data (bits) into signals suitable for the transmission channe
-  2. Data Link - present data as `Frame` with MAC address in the data link header.
-It will also handle error checking
-     - Split into two sub-layers:
-       - Logical Link Control (LLC)
-         - Recognizes start/end of frames in the bitstream
-         - Delimits frames when transmitting
-         - Handles the Frame Check Sequence (FCS)
-         - Inserts the source/destination MAC addresses into frames
-       - Media Access Control (MAC)
-         - Manages control of access to the physical transmission medium
-         - E.g. CSMA/CD for IEEE 802.3 Ethernet
-  3. Network — present data as `Packet` and add IP address in the packet header.
-It naviagtes and find the best path for data transmition if the destination address is not in the local subnet.
-     - Each packet in the conversation will have the same source and destination addresses, however they may not take the same path
-     - Translates logical addresses into physical (MAC) addresses
-     - Provides Quality-of-Service (QoS) markers to indicate traffic priority
-  4. Transport - present data as encapsulated `Segement` with header.
-It is responsible for end-to-end data transfer and connection establishment.
-It decides which data transmition protocol to use and add a port number and a random source port number to the IP address.
-  5. Session - Controls the establishing, managing, and ending of a session between two hosts
-     - Provides full-duplex and half-duplex dialogue
-     - Enhances a reliable transfer service
-     - Provides checkpoints and synchronization for error recovery
-  6. Presentation - the layer generify data, it is where files are generated from session data.
-It formats and codes data to present a standard interface to the application layer
-     - Examples of Presentation Layer functions:
-       - MIME encoding/decoding of content (e.g. base64, 7bit)
-       - Data compression/decompression (e.g. gzip, deflate)
-       - Data encryption/decryption (e.g. RSA, AES)
-       - Character set conversion (e.g. ASCII, UTF-8, UTF-16, ISO 8859-1
-  7. Application - the point of contact for network aware application
 - Mnemonic: `Please Do Not Throw Sausage Pizza Away`
 - 2, 3, 4 layers all have its own header
   - when data goes to lower layer one extra header will be added